Recovering From a Relationship With a Narcissist – Heal The Wounds Within

 The mix of the toxic relationship itself and the harsh break-up, make it so difficult to recover from a debilitating life with a Narcissist.

 If you’ve ever found the strength to break up with a narcissist after you’ve been in a committed relationship with them, hats off to you.

 You’ve done what seems impossible to a lot of people.
-You also know intimately how arduous the end of your relationship with a narcissist can be.
+You also know intimately how arduous recovering and escaping a narcissist can be.

 Narcissists don’t simply let you go and try to heal.
-You were a core part of their self-esteem.
+You were a core part of their personal value.

-Having someone “need” them as deeply as they think you did, is important to them and losing that person directly challenges the beliefs that they have about being superior.
+Having someone “cling” to them as deeply as they think you did, is important to them, and losing that person directly challenges the views that they have about being superior.

 Often times there is no build up, things are proceeding as per usual, with you tending to a narcissist’s needs as you always do.
 Doing everything you’re “supposed” to, in order for them to be happy.